-Character is how someone acts.
-At AISD, everyone must exhibit good character.
-Students and families can also expect AISD administrators, staff, and teachers to model these characteristics.
-Here are things students are taught so they exhibit good character in school and life.
+Character education helps students understand, act, and care about values such as respect and responsibility.
+At AISD, everyone should exhibit positive character traits.
+Students and families should also expect AISD administrators, staff, and teachers to model these characteristics.
+Here are things students are taught so they exhibit positive character in school and life.

 - Caring Wanting other people to be well.

 - Citizenship Doing good for the community.

 - Courage Doing the right thing, even when it's hard.

 - Honesty Telling the truth.

 - Hope Believing in success.

 - Justice and Fairness Treating everyone equitably.

 - Perseverance Not giving up.

-- Respect Caring about yourself, others and property.
+- Respect Caring about yourself, others, and property.

 - Responsibility Owning up to your actions.